tierklinik-dobersberg/cis-idm/docs/content/guides/README.md

-# Guides
+# Documentation

-Welcome to our collection of `cisidm` guides.
+Welcome the `cisidm` documentation.

 **Check the navigation bar on the left for an overview of available guides and references.**